Nate Orchard

-Nathaniel Fakahafua Orchard (born Napa'a Lilo Fakahafua on January 5, 1993) is an American football defensive end who is a free agent.
-He played college football at Utah and was drafted by the Cleveland Browns in the second round of the 2015 NFL Draft.
-He has also played for the Buffalo Bills, Kansas City Chiefs, Seattle Seahawks, Miami Dolphins, Green Bay Packers, Washington Redskins / Football Team, Houston Texans, and Tennessee Titans.
+Nathaniel Fakahafua Orchard (born Napa'a Lilo Fakahafua on January 5, 1993) is an American former professional football player who was a defensive end in the National Football League (NFL).
+He played college football for the Utah Utes and was selected by the Cleveland Browns in the second round of the 2015 NFL draft.
+He was also a member of the Buffalo Bills, Kansas City Chiefs, Seattle Seahawks, Miami Dolphins, Washington Redskins / Football Team, Houston Texans, Tennessee Titans, Minnesota Vikings, and Green Bay Packers.

-Early years
+Early life

 Orchard is of Tongan descent.
 He attended Highland High School in Salt Lake City, Utah.
 He played football, basketball and competed in track.
 In football, he played as a wide receiver and defensive end.
 As a senior, he had 58 receptions for 1,351 yards and 17 touchdowns on offense and 62 tackles, 17.5 sacks and two interceptions on defense.
 In track & field, Orchard competed as a sprinter and posted personal-bests of 11.9 seconds in the 100-meter dash and 54.3 seconds in the 400-meter dash at the 2009 Region VI T&F Championships.

 Considered a three-star recruit by Rivals.com, Orchard was ranked as the No. 60 wide receiver in his class.